 He writes a blog, Wynning History, that focuses on the history and culture of Pennsylvania's Coal Region.
 He is a native of Williamstown, Pennsylvania and currently lives in Washington, DC.
 At present, he works as a tourism marketing professional in Frederick, Maryland.

 Rich is a public historian from Pittsburgh, Pennsylvania, currently living in the South Carolina Lowcountry.
 For ten years he has worked with a multitude of sites and organizations, including The Battle of Franklin Trust, Soldiers and Sailors Memorial Hall and Museum, Harpers Ferry National Historical Park, and Flight 93 National Memorial.

 Aside from his work with Pennsylvania and the Civil War, Rich currently serves as a Park Ranger at Reconstruction Era National Historical Park.
 He has written about Pittsburgh's Civil War history for Civil War Times as well as Emerging Civil War, and writes for and operates Civil War Pittsburgh, which focuses on education and preservation regarding Western Pennsylvania’s role in the American Civil War.

-Codie Eash serves as Operations Manager at Seminary Ridge Museum and Education Center in Gettysburg.
+Codie Eash serves as Director of Education and Museum Operations at Seminary Ridge Museum and Education Center in Gettysburg.